-(Judges 11:5) And when the Ammonites made war against Israel, the elders of Gilead went to bring Jephthah from the land of Tob.
+(Judges 11:5) the elders of Gilead went to get Jephthah from the land of Tob.

 The location of Tob is not known exactly.
 Jephthah gathered an army of adventurers and located in Tob after he was forced from his home by his half-brothers and the elders of the town.
 The Ammonites, who lived in the area of modern day Jordan (note: Amman is now the capital of Jordan), were fighting Israel.
 These elders (probably including Jephthah's half-brothers) went to him for help since he had the qualities of a military leader and a band of fighters.